-- to build the identification of SEND into the school's overall approach to monitoring the progress and development of all children and young people (CYP) - to prepare a SEN Information report and publish on their school website showing how they are implementing the school or setting's policy for pupils with SEND - to use its best endeavours to make sure that a CYP with SEN gets the support they need - ensure that CYP with SEN engage in the activities of the school alongside CYP who do not have SEN - to designate a member of staff at the school (to be known as the "SEN coordinator") as having responsibility for co-ordinating the provision for pupils with special educational needs
+- to build the identification of SEND into the school's overall approach to monitoring the progress and development of all children and young people (CYP) - to prepare a SEN Information report and publish on their school website showing how they are implementing the school or setting's policy for pupils with SEND - to use its best endeavours to make sure that a CYP with SEN gets the support they need - ensure that CYP with SEN engage in the activities of the school alongside CYP who do not have SEN

-- making the quality of teaching and progress for pupils with SEND a core part of the school's performance management arrangements and professional development for teaching and support staff. - to inform (must) the CYP's parent/carers of the SEN
+- to designate a member of staff at the school (to be known as the "SEN coordinator") as having responsibility for co-ordinating the provision for pupils with special educational needs - making the quality of teaching and progress for pupils with SEND a core part of the school's performance management arrangements and professional development for teaching and support staff. - must inform the child's parent or the young person that special educational provision is being made for the child or young person.